MicrosoftDocs/power-platform/power-platform/admin/database-security.md

 | System Customizer     | Create (self), Read (self), Write (self), Delete (self), Customizations         | Has full permission to customize the environment.
 However, users with this role can only view records for environment entities that they create.
 More information: [Privileges required for customization](https://docs.microsoft.com/dynamics365/customer-engagement/customize/privileges-required-customization)        |
 | Common Data Service User     |  Read (self), Create (self), write (self), delete (self)       | Can run an app within the environment and perform common tasks for the records that they own.
 Note that this only applies to non-custom entities.
 More information: [Create or configure a custom security role](#create-or-configure-a-custom-security-role)   |
 | Delegate     | Act on behalf of another user        | Allows code to *impersonate*, or run as another user.
 Typically used with another security role to allow access to records.
 More information: [Impersonate another user](https://docs.microsoft.com/powerapps/developer/common-data-service/impersonate-another-user)        |
 *The scope of these privileges is global, unless specified otherwise.

 > [!NOTE]
 > - Environment Maker and Environment Admin are the only predefined roles for environments that have no Common Data Service database.
 > - The Environment Maker role can create resources within an environment, including apps, connections, custom connectors, gateways, and flows using Power Automate.
 Environment makers can also distribute the apps they build in an environment to other users in your organization.
 They can share the app with individual users, security groups, or all users in the organization.
 More information: [Share an app in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/share-app)
 > - For users who make apps that connect to the database and need to create or update entities and security roles, you need to assign the System Customizer role in addition to the Environment Maker role.
 This is necessary because the Environment Maker role doesn't have privileges on the environment's data.
-> - If the environment has a Common Data Service database, a user must be assigned the System Administrator role instead of the Environment Admin role for full admin privileges, as described in the precediing table.
+> - If the environment has a Common Data Service database, a user must be assigned the System Administrator role instead of the Environment Admin role for full admin privileges, as described in the preceding table.

 ## Assign security roles to users in an environment that has no Common Data Service database